Enginerd-2019/pinspect/README.md

 Key architectural choices made during development:

 - **Output parameter pattern**: Functions like `read_proc_status()` take output pointers rather than returning allocated memory, giving callers control over memory lifetime.
-- **Dynamic array growth**: FD and thread arrays start at 64 slots and double when full, then shrink to exact size on return.
+- **Dynamic array growth**: FD, thread, and socket arrays start at a fixed capacity (16-64 slots) and double when full, then shrink to exact size on return.
 Balances memory efficiency with allocation overhead.
 - **Graceful degradation**: Individual FD resolution failures (e.g., FD closed mid-enumeration) are skipped rather than aborting the entire operation.
 - **NULL safety**: All public APIs check for NULL inputs to prevent crashes from caller mistakes.
+- **Inode correlation**: Network connections are identified by matching socket inodes from `/proc/<pid>/fd/` with entries in `/proc/net/tcp` and `/proc/net/udp`, demonstrating how different `/proc` files can be correlated.
+- **Byte order handling**: IP addresses from `/proc/net/tcp` are converted from host byte order to network byte order using `htonl()` for compatibility with standard network APIs.

 See [docs/decisions.md](docs/decisions.md) for detailed decision records.